nsupdate-info/nsupdate.info/docs/admin.rst

 admin interface (see "Admin" in the same menu as "Logout").

 But be careful, the Django admin lets you do all sorts of stuff, admins are allowed to shoot themselves.
+Only give Django admin access ("staff" group membership) to highly trusted admins of the service.

 Software updates / upgrades